aaltsys/doc-newwares/resources/06_rates.rst

 ..
 [3] **QTY_OBJECT** and **PAYER_OBJECT** represent coded methods which would
        return values for the quantity or the payer.
 The payer may be different from the account.
 ..
-[4] Rates are tiered and include rate rationality using deficit quantities.
+[4] Rates may be single, multiple with breaks, or tiered as described in
+       the billing documentation.
 ..
 [5] Where charges are calculated for a multi-line activity, a minimum charge
        for the total transaction may apply.
 ..
-[6] Calendar values and associated operations are a component of billing
+[6] Calendar values and associated operations are described in articles in
-       rules, where they are described.
+       billing documentation.